What are rare earth elements?

 The name lanthanides are given rare earth elements because they are extracted from oxides for which the ancient name is earth.
 The elemental oxides of these metals are considered to be rare.
 The term rare earth elements are avoided now because many of these elements are no longer rare but abundant.

 Electronic configuration of rare earth

 The general electronic configuration of lanthanides are 4f0, 2 to 14 5d0,1 6s2.
-The elements scandium and yttrium are considered to d-block elements.
-But due to chemical properties and occurrence, these two elements also the member of rare earth family.
+The elements scandium and yttrium are considered to be d-block elements.
+But due to chemical properties and occurrence, these two elements are also members of the rare earth family.

 |Rare earth element electronic configuration|

 |Elements||Symbol||Atomic number||Electronic configuration|